Yelp/paasta/docs/source/isolation.rst

 CPUs
 """"

 CPU enforcement is implemented slightly differently.
-Many people expect this to map to a number of cores that are reserved for a task.
+Many people expect the value defined in the ``cpus`` field in a service's soa-configs to map to a number of cores that are reserved for a task.
 However, isolating CPU time like this can be particularly wasteful; unless a task spends 100% of it's time on CPU (and thus has *no* I/O), then there is no need to prevent other tasks from running on the spare CPU time available.

-Instead, the CPU value is used as a weighting to help the Linux Scheduler decide the order in which to run waiting threads.
-If there is no contention between processes, that is, there is only one thread in the run queue for a CPU core, then the CPU will run any tasks waiting, irrespective of their weighting or utilization.
+Instead, the CPU value is used to give tasks a relative priority.
+This priority is used by the Linux Scheduler decide the order in which to run waiting threads.
-However, in the case where there is contention for CPU resource, then the weighting of the task to be run has an impact on how the scheduler decides which task should run next.

-As a result, if your service is seeing bad performance, then bumping the value of the ``cpus`` field won't automatically improve things.
-Particularly, there are only a few tasks running on your host, and the length of the run queue is small, then it is doubtful that it will have much impact at all.

-It is also important to note that when deciding the ordering in which tasks should be scheduled, threads are grouped by the cgroup that they are in.
-That is, the scheduler takes both the weight and the utilization of  *all* threads in a cgroup into account, rather than individual threads.
-As a result, it may be prudent to scale horizontally, rather than vertically to improve performance.
+Some notes on this:

+  - As mentioned, these values are relative.
+We enforce no scale on these numbers.
+So if two tasks are competing for resources, one has set ``cpus`` to 0.5 and the other to 4.5, then it the first task will receive 10% of time and the second 90%.
+If, however, the second task was replaced with another with a requirement of 0.5, leaving two tasks with each ``cpu`` set to 0.5, then each task will have 50% of time.
+  - The amount of time tasks get is proportional to the number of tasks on the host.
+If there are 3 tasks on the host, with ``cpu`` values 10,5,5 then the time will be split 50%, 25%, 25%.
+However, if a fourth task is run, with ``cpu`` set to 1000, then that time becomes 33%, 16.5%, 16.5%, 33%.
+  - Any 'spare' cpu cycles are redistributed by the CPU, so if a task does *not* use it's 'share', then other cgroups will be allocated this spare CPU time.
+  - All threads inside a cgroup are considered when the scheduler decides the fair share of time.
+That is, if your container launches multiple tasks, then the share is split across all these tasks.
+If the tasks were to run in their own cgroup, then the time spent on CPU by one task would not count against the share available for another.
+The result of this may be that a higher number of 'skinny' containers may be preferable to 'fat' containers.

+This is different from how Mesos and Marathon use the CPU value when evaluating whether a task 'fits' on a host.
+The agents advertise the number of cores on the box, and Marathon will only schedule containers on agents where there is enough 'room' on the host, when in reality, there is no such limit.

 Disk
 """""